 The brief running process is as below:

-(1) It picks the image and resample it into the memory according to your UI inputs (units, columns etc.)
+- It picks the image and resamples it into the memory according to your UI inputs (units, columns, etc.).

-(2) It launches Excel, make the spreadsheet cell square-like to simulate a big pixel
+- It launches Excel, makes the spreadsheet cell square-like to simulate a big pixel.

-(3) It scans the resampled image in memory either in a linear way or random way (I prefer random way, the effect is so fun to watch).
+- It scans the resampled image in memory either in a linear way or random way (I prefer the random way, the effect is so fun to watch).

-(4) It changes cell's background color, one by one (in either linear order or random order)
+- It changes cell's background color, one by one (in either linear order or random order)/

-Make sure you have Office Interop Excel refered properly
+Make sure you have Office Interop Excel referred properly.

 Points of Interest

-Originally I thought I need to do async/await to make a decent progress popup.
-But you know what, after so many years, this so called "long-run" process handling framework still hard to use unless you do it on daily basis. plus, you have to deal with COM+/Office Interop with this new async/await thing.
-Done some experiments, I decide to go with another approach.
+Originally, I thought I need to do async/await to make a decent progress popup.
+But you know what, after so many years, this so called "long-run" process handling framework is still hard to use unless you do it on a daily basis.
+Plus, you have to deal with COM+/Office Interop with this new async/await thing.
+I have done some experiments, I decide to go with another approach.